Orange County Zoo: Animals

 Animals at the zoo are primarily North American species, notably from the western and southwestern U.S. and northern Mexico, such as the American black bear, bald eagle, barn owl, bobcat, coatimundi, coyote, great horned owl, mountain lion, mule deer, North American porcupine, red-tailed hawk and turkey vulture.
 The zoo's resident animals typically arrive needing some type of emergency care due to being injured, orphaned, or abandoned by their mother.
 Others arrive as surrendered, illegally-owned exotic pets, or are rescued by the zoo as confiscated pets; whether injured, orphaned or surrendered, all of these animals have lost their wild instincts to survive and therefore must be cared for.
 In turn, these rescues become “animal ambassadors”, or representatives for the plight of their species, and help educate locals and visitors about the wildlife they may encounter in the hills, canyons, and backyards of the Southern California area.

 The zoo includes a barnyard area with domestic animals, such as goats, Jacob sheep, doves, and pheasants.
 Visitors can purchase grain to feed the animals, and can pet and touch the hoofed animals.

 Other facilities

-The zoo offers cell phone audio tours.
+The zoo offers mobile phone audio tours.
 Visitors can hear information about the animals in the exhibit from the animal keepers, veterinarian, education coordinator, and curator, including their names, diet, where they came from, and why they are at the zoo.